pymc-devs/pymc-examples/examples/case_studies/BART_introduction.myst.md

 );
 ```

-The out-of-sample predictions look a bit odd.
-Why?
-Well, note that in the variable importance ranking from the initial model we saw that `hour` was the most important predictor.
-On the other hand, our training data just sees `hour` values until $19$.
+This plot helps us understand the season behind the bad performance on the test set: Recall that in the variable importance ranking from the initial model we saw that `hour` was the most important predictor.
+On the other hand, our training data just sees `hour` values until $19$ (since is our train-test threshold).
 As BART learns how to partition the (training) data, it can not differentiate between `hour` values between $20$ and $22$ for example.
 It just cares that both values are greater that $19$.
 This is very important to understand when using BART!
 This explains why one should not use BART for time series forecasting if there is a trend component.
 In this case it is better to detrend the data first, model the remainder with BART and model the trend with a different model.

 +++